916darkworld-lang/Legion-Brain-IAI/README.md

-# Legion AI° — Mobile App
+# Legion-Brain-IAI° — Mobile App

 A complete React Native + Android project for the Legion AI° vibe-coding platform.